Singapore Expats - Relocation and Housing Portal for Expat in SingaporeRelocation and Housing Portal for Expat in Singapore

 Valuation & Loan

 Check the indicative valuation for the property you intending to buy.
 Valuation directly affects the amount of loan you can get for the property.
-Take into account the number of years that you can loan, the monthly instalments, etc.
+Take into account the number of years that you can loan, the monthly instalments, etc. On 5 July 2018, MAS announced new property cooling measures by lowering the Loan-to-Value (LTV) Limits by another 5%.

 For HDB flats, you may want to check the eligibility to get a concession loan from HDB.
 If you are not entitled to get the loan from HDB, the other way is to get it financed by a commercial bank.